upmaru/uplink/README.md

 Uplink is designed to work with [instellar](https://github.com/upmaru/instellar).
 It provides protocols that enable instellar to push changes and events that propagate into dynamic configuration changes.

+## Installation

+You can install uplink either by using the instellar UI or Infrastructure as Code.
+See instructions below.
 ### Click Ops

 You can install uplink via [instellar.app](https://instellar.app).
 On the cluster page.
 When you add a new empty cluster you can simply click on the `Setup` button.